darmado/postman2burp/Wiki/Installation/README.md

 # Installation Guide

-This guide explains how to install and set up Postman2Burp on your system.
+This guide explains how to install and set up Repl on your system.

 ## Prerequisites